 It sure is impossible to say what will happen in five years because we can’t see far into the future.
 But I believe that where I am now is where I should be at this moment in my life.

 I know that God allowed certain things to happen to me to give me the skills, knowledge, and experience that I’ll need.

 It is the benefit of hindsight that things become more apparent.
 And looking back in the last five years, there were significant changes in my life which I’ll never have in any other way.

 For almost three months, I was sent on the bench to do self-paced training while waiting to be assigned to a project.

 If not for that experience, I would never have discovered reading.
 I would never have known the frustration of not doing anything productive day-in and day-out.
 And I would have never realized the importance of personal development.

 I became a part of incredible teams.

-I was privileged to be placed on teams that I have the same vibes with.
+I was privileged to be placed on teams that I have the same vibes.
 I made friends and remained friends with most of them.
 I attended some of their weddings, I became a godfather to some of their children, and I learned a lot about teamwork.